papivot/kubectl-gen-resource-yaml/README.md

 # Generate Kubernetes Resource YAML

 A handy `kubectl plugin` that performs a walkthrough of a resource schema of a *third-party* API registered with the Kubernetes API server.
 The result yields a sample YAML of the resource as described in the example below.
-Since the Kubernetes core APIs generally follow a different specification, this plugin currently does not work with the core APIs and will not generate outputs for resources like Pods and Deployments.
-This plugin will not work for any APIs ending with `.k8s.io`.
-The specifications of these resources are well documented online.

 Example -